-Add-ins that take up too much space might not pass Office Store validation.
+Add-ins that take up too much space might not pass AppSource validation.

 For all icons, follow the icon design guidelines.

-Provide a version of your add-in that also works on hosts that do not support commands.
-A single add-in manifest can work in both command-aware (with commands) and non-command-aware (as a taskpane) hosts.
+Provide a version of your add-in that also works on Office applications that do not support commands.
+A single add-in manifest can work in both command-aware (with commands) and non-command-aware (as a task pane) applications.

 Figure 3.
 Task pane add-in in Office 2013 and the same add-in using add-in commands in Office 2016